nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 choosing it to make a point.
 The argument itself supplies the reason: a process that cannot check its own record cannot correct itself from inside, not in time, and nobody inside it will want to hear that.
 Self-correction is supposed to be what science does.
-This post is that mechanism running, from outside, dated, where anyone can hold it to account.
+This post is that correction, from outside, with a date on it.

 Under the credit problem sits a deeper one.
 A footnote is a forwarding address.
 It says: the evidence is not here, go and ask them.
 Almost